-E. Efficiency.
+E. Efficiency

-That is, utilisation of the available network resources.
-It is known that the efficiency of standard TCP is influenced by the queue provisioning within the network: for a single flow (or with multiple synchronised flows) link utilisation falls as the queue size is reduced below the delay-bandwidth product of a path.
-As a minimum we therefore expect our tests to characterise efficiency with respect to this parameter.
+Efficiency refers to the utilization of the available network resources.
+It is known that the efficiency of standard TCP is influenced by the queue provisioning within the network: for a single flow (or with multiple synchronized flows) link, utilization falls as the queue size is reduced below the delay-bandwidth product of a path.
+As a minimum, we therefore expect our tests to characterize efficiency with respect to this parameter.

-To evaluate link utilisation, we consider two TCP flows having the same propagation delay and propose the following two tests:
+To evaluate link utilization, we consider two TCP flows having the same propagation delay and propose the following two tests.

-- (i) Efficiency vs Queue Provisioning.
-Measure average throughput and loss overhead as the queue provisioning is varied from 1% to 100% of the bandwidth-delay product. - (ii) Efficiency vs RTT.
-Measure average throughput and loss overhead as the propagation delay is varied and the queue size scaled to be a constant proportion of the bandwidthdelay product.
+- i) Efficiency versus queue provisioning: Measure average throughput and loss overhead as the queue provisioning is varied from 1% to 100% of the bandwidth-delay product. - ii) Efficiency versus RTT: Measure average throughput and loss overhead as the propagation delay is varied and the queue size scaled to be a constant proportion of the bandwidth-delay product.